 GDRP Implications So Far

-It’s been more than four years since GDPR stepped into force (as of 25 May 2018).
+It’s been five years since GDPR stepped into force (as of 25 May 2018).
 Since then, the regulation continues to govern how companies operate in the EU process consumers’ data.

 In essence, GDPR influences companies’ focus on each data processing risk, and protects target users and their rights.